Uniform Reliability of Self-Join-Free Conjunctive Queries: Defining the Main Reduction

 \lambdaleft{\lambda_{\R}} \barlambdaleft{{\bar\lambda}_{\R}} \lambdaright{\lambda_{\T}} \barlambdaright{{\bar\lambda}_{\T}} \deltaleft{\delta_{\R}} \deltaright{\delta_{\T}} \deltacut{\delta_{\bot}}

-\myparagraph{Defining the Gadgets.} We define the gadgets that we will use in the reduction as building block for our instances of~$\UMC(\Qrst r s t)$.
-Recall that $\R_i$, $\S_i$, and $\T_i$ are the relations that define $\Qrst r s t$ (see Equation~\eqref{eq:Qrst}).
-For all $i$, we collectively refer to a fact over $\R_i$, $\S_i$ and $\T_i$ as an $\R_*$-fact, an $\S_*$-fact, and a $\T_*$-fact, respectively.
-There are two types of gadgets.
+\paragraph{Defining the gadgets.} We start our presentation of the first step by describing the gadgets used in the reduction as building blocks for our instances of~$\WUR(Q_1, \phi)$.
+In our reduction, we will use multiple copies of the gadgets, instantiated with specific elements that will intuitively serve as endpoints to the gadgets.
+There are two types of gadgets: